AkshayBotcha/Emotion_Detector/README.md

 Download it and put the csv in fer2013/fer2013/

 -fer2013 emotion classification test accuracy: 66%

-# Credits
-This work is inspired from [this](https://github.com/oarriaga/face_classification) great work and the resources of Adrian Rosebrock helped me alot!.

 # Ongoing
 Draw emotions faces next to the detected face.